jsoverson/rcl/README.md

 ### Client

-Include `src/iog.js` in your client side code and call iog.connect(server,port) to connect to your running instance of `iog`
+Include `src/erl.js` in your client side code and call erl.connect(server,port) to connect to your running instance of `erl`

 ### Server / Local

-Run `iog` or ./bin/iog from whereever you installed iog.
+Run `erl` or ./bin/erl from where ever you installed erl.

 ### Enjoy!